jabney/swiftSet/README.md

 ```

 ##### The Global Key Method
 This method requires that a `key` property or function is specified in `Set`'s constructor.
-The effective difference between this method and the [Object `key` Method](#the-object-key-method) is that when a global key is specified, it's expected that every item in the set will be an object with that property; whereas objects making use of the [Object `key` Method](#the-object-key-method) can be mixed with other values in the set.
+The effective difference between this method and the [Object `kkey` Method](#the-object-kkey-method) is that when a global key is specified, it's expected that every item in the set will be an object with that property; whereas objects making use of the [Object `hkey` Method](#the-object-hkey-method) can be mixed with other values in the set.
 See [Mixed Values](#mixed-values) for more information.

 ```javascript
 var